Meet the team

 On this page you will find details of the staff at Healthwatch East Sussex, as well as the Board of Directors of East Sussex Community Voice.

-John has extensive experience of working at senior level across the public, private and voluntary sectors with a strong focus on community engagement in the design and delivery of public services.
+Veronica has extensive experience of working at a senior level across public, private and voluntary sectors.
+With a focus on establishing cross sector partnerships to deliver maximum impact for local communities.

 Simon Kiley, Evidence and Insight Manager